augustgl/absinthe/README.md

 EDUCATIONAL PURPOSES ONLY!
 I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS

+## Panel setup guide

+First setup a web server with PHP.
+I use apache.
+I have not tested with nginx, or XAMPP.

+then move the panel files to the root folder of your web server (with apache it's /var/www/html/ by default)

+create a new file called "visitors.txt" in the same directory as the panel files and make sure to leave it empty.
+You can do this on linux with the command `touch visitors.txt`

+finally, run the command `chmod 777 *` in the folder with the panel files.

+then, open a browser and type your server's IP.

 ## Getting Started

 Make a pull request, or download as a zip